 - any marquees - size and location

-The processing time for your licence will depend on the event - eg a private family function usually needs less investigation than a music festival.
+The processing time for your licence will depend on the event.

 - Small events (parties, functions) - apply no later than 14 days before the event.

 - Large events (exhibitions, festivals) - apply no later than 60 days before the event.